JoshuaKiplimo/Weather-Bot/README.md

 The bot also notifies users everyday at a fixed time if rain is expected to fall the next day or if temperature goes below or above a certain temperature

-As of now, the bot's functionality is returning weather conditions :snowflake: :sunny: :cloud: based on data provided by [OpenWeather API](https://openweathermap.org/api)
+As of now, the bot's functionality is returning weather conditions :cloud: based on data provided by [OpenWeather API](https://openweathermap.org/api)

 I restricted location of the weather API to one place.

 ## preview

 ![preview 1]("https://github.com/JoshuaKiplimo/Weather-Bot/tree/master/images/chatbot1.png")